SamirIngley/Desktop-Profiles/README.md

 ## :warning: Important Notes

+* Only apps that have been "Quit" or have not been opened will be opened

 ### Input:

 * No trailing spaces when adding or deleting apps.
 Must be typed exactly as is in the appDir.txt